foss-for-synopsys-dwc-arc-processors/toolchain/README.md

     $ arc-linux-gcc -g -o hello_world hello_world.c

-Copy it to the NFS share, or place it in RAMFS, or make it available to target system in any way other way.
+Copy it to the NFS share, or place it in rootfs, or make it available to target system in any way other way.
 Start gdbserver on target system:

     [ARCLinux] $ gdbserver :51000 hello_world